peterneave/rust/README.md

 # Rust Language
 <!-- header: Rust Language -->

+## Installation

+Install and upgrade with [rustup](https://rustup.rs)

+> rustup is an installer for the systems programming language Rust

 ## Editions

-Install and upgrade with https://rustup.rs/

-**2021** is the current version with 2024 due in October.
+**2024** is the current version (Released in Feb 2025)

 Released every three years (2015, 2018, 2021, 2024).
 Defaults to 2015 if you don't specify otherwise.
 Can have breaking changes.
 You can choose the edition in the Cargo.toml and choose when to upgrade.
-They provide tooling to automate the upgrade.
-[See Editions](https://doc.rust-lang.org/edition-guide/editions/index.html).
-Auto upgrade with (RustFix)[https://github.com/rust-lang/cargo/tree/master/crates/rustfix]
+They provide tooling to [automate the upgrade](https://doc.rust-lang.org/edition-guide/editions/index.html) or use tools like [RustFix](https://github.com/rust-lang/cargo/tree/master/crates/rustfix) to auto upgrade.

 ## Hello World